Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Proof of Correctness

 Consequently, a final configuration has exactly one leader. \end{proof}

 Finally, we show that a final configuration is reached from any starting configuration and for any order of activations.
-We call the lowest row that contains a particle the \textit{vertical boundary} of the system.
-We define the \textit{vertical position} of a particle to be the head's distance to the vertical boundary.
-For a contracted particle, the vertical position is the distance of the particle to the vertical boundary.
+We call the lowest row that contains a particle the \textit{horizontal boundary} of the system.
+We define the \textit{vertical position} of a particle to be the head's distance to the horizontal boundary.
+For a contracted particle, the vertical position is the distance of the particle to the horizontal boundary.
 Consider all north-west to south-east diagonals of the grid (e.g., diagonals marked by a dotted line in Figure \ref{fig:horizontal-axes}).
-Call \textit{diagonal boundary} the rightmost such diagonal that contains a particle (e.g., the diagonal marked in Figure \ref{fig:horizontal-dist}).
+Call \textit{diagonal boundary} the rightmost such diagonal that contains a particle (e.g., the diagonal marked in Figures \ref{fig:horizontal-axes} and \ref{fig:horizontal-dist}).
 Observe that this particle is not necessarily a globally rightmost particle in the system.
 The \textit{horizontal position} of a particle is the horizontal distance of the particle to the diagonal boundary (e.g., Figure \ref{fig:horizontal-dist}).
-For a contracted particle the horizontal distance is the distance of the particle and for an expanded particle the horizontal distance is the distance of the head to the diagonal boundary.
+For a contracted particle the horizontal distance is the distance of the particle to the diagonal boundary and for an expanded particle the horizontal distance is the distance of the head to the diagonal boundary.
 Finally we write \textit{blocking particle} to denote a diagonally expanded particle whose tail is neighbouring to both the head and tail of an expanded particle (e.g., Figure \ref{fig:blocking}).

 We define \textit{progress} to be a decrease on one of the following criteria, evaluated in order.
-Once a criterion is satisfied, the remaining criteria are not evaluated. \begin{enumerate}[ label={P\arabic*}, ref={P\arabic*}] \item The sum of the vertical position coordinates of the particles. \item The sum of the horizontal position coordinates of the particles. \item The number of diagonally expanded particles. \item The number of blocking particles. \item The number of horizontally expanded particles. \end{enumerate}
+Once a criterion is satisfied, the remaining criteria are not evaluated. \begin{enumerate}[P1] \item The sum of the vertical positions of the particles. \item The sum of the horizontal positions of the particles. \item The number of diagonally expanded particles. \item The number of blocking particles. \item The number of horizontally expanded particles. \end{enumerate}

+The convergence argument below relies on invariants guaranteed by the movement rules defined in Algorithm \ref{alg:LE-movement}.
+In particular, particles only move to a lower row if a lower neighbour exists, do not cause the configuration to become disconnected and never move in directions 4 or 5.